- Card Payments

-AR Best Practices is about preventing collections.
+Preventing bad debt and collections is key to a successful trade credit operation.
 It starts with making the most appropriate credit decision with the best available information.
 And once these decisions are made, they shouldn’t be set in stone, but constantly evaluated.
-Small businesses need stability now more than ever.
-And in today's economic environment, it is simply not enough to ask customers for a credit application up front and check a few references.
+For small businesses it is simply not enough to ask customers for a credit application up front and check a few references.
 Ongoing credit monitoring will alert you to buyers that are experiencing financial trouble and allow you to adjust your credit offering accordingly.

-Within our complete suite of AR services we provide integrated credit intelligence compiled from S&P, Moody’s, D&B and Equifax and ongoing credit monitoring, credit protection and lockbox services for much less than you could purchase these services individually for your business.
+Within our complete trade credit platform we provide integrated credit intelligence compiled from S&P, Moody’s, D&B and Equifax and ongoing credit monitoring, credit protection and lockbox services for much less than you could purchase these services individually for your business.

-Setting payment acceptance policies of when to offer trade credit and to who is the key in reducing collections.
+Setting payment acceptance policies of when and who to offer trade credit is the key in reducing collections.
 Not all buyers or invoices are best suited for trade credit.
 In the red zone, we recommend that you accept card payments.
 Extending credit only to credit worthy buyers, coupled with implementing systematic routine admin procedures like placing invoice verification calls and sending monthly opening balance statements, will effectively reduce your ‘days-sales-outstanding’ and write-offs.